slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Sometimes converters and populators are misunderstood to mean the same thing.
 However, a populator is a coordinating or container object for converters.
 When converting from one form to another a populator calls upon a collection of converters which each populate a subset of the attributes of  a target object from a source object.

-All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter**
+All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter** interface

 All populators should implement the **